CIRCSE/LT4HALA/2022/CFP.md

 ### SHARED TASKS
 Just because of the limited amount of data preserved for historical and ancient languages, an important role is played by evaluation practices, to understand the level of accuracy of the NLP tools used to build and analyze resources.
 LT4HALA 2022 will hosts two shared tasks:
 - the second edition of [**EvaLatin**](EvaLatin), an evaluation campaign entirely devoted to the evaluation of NLP tools for Latin.
-The second edition of EvaLatin will focus on three tasks (i.e. Lemmatization, PoS tagging, and Inflectional Feature Identification), each featuring three sub-tasks (i.e. Classical, Cross-Genre, Cross-Time).
+The second edition of EvaLatin will focus on three tasks (i.e. Lemmatization, PoS tagging, and Morphological Feature Identification), each featuring three sub-tasks (i.e. Classical, Cross-Genre, Cross-Time).
 - the first edition of [**EvaHan**](EvaHan), the first evaluation campaign for the evaluation of NLP tools for Ancient Chinese organized by the team of Bin Li (School of Chinese Language and Literature, Nanjing Normal University).
 EvaHan first edition has one task (i.e. a joint task of Word Segmentation and POS Tagging).

 ### SUBMISSIONS